andres-erbsen/dename-writeup/dename.md

 # Introduction

-Technologies based on public-key cryptography have the potential to provide a general solution for managing electronic identities for secure communication and authentication, but the problem of public-key distribution has prevented them from becoming universal[@wpNsaProofEncryption].
-Current systems either suffer from single points of failure or are too cumbersome.
+Public-key cryptography has the potential to provide a general solution for secure authentication and communication online.
+However, the difficulty of public-key distribution has prevented it from becoming universal[@wpNsaProofEncryption].
+Current systems either have single points of failure or are too cumbersome for humans to use.
 Certificate authorities, which manage public keys for domains, can be completely compromised by a single breach[@EllisonSchneierPKI][@SchneierVerisignHacked].
-Personal PGP keys are decentralized, but expanding the web of trust is far too laborious and still suffers from social engineering attacks [@arsTechnicaGGreenwaldPGP]; ultimately, the problem is that public key certification not easy for humans to handle[@Johnny2008].
-The tradeoffs between these systems is expressed in Zooko's triangle[@ZookosTriangle], which claims that naming systems <!--has this term been established?--> can provide at most two of three of three properties: decentralization, human-readability, and security.
-Aaron Swartz proposed a system to achieve all three[@SwartzSquareZoooko], and Namecoin implements the same idea.
-Arguably, by embedding name assignments in a blockchain much like Bitcoin's, it successfully "squares" Zooko's triangle.
+Personal PGP keys are decentralized, but expanding the web of trust is far too laborious and still suffers from social engineering attacks [@arsTechnicaGGreenwaldPGP], since it relies on unreadable fingerprints rather than human-meaningful names[@Johnny2008].
+The tradeoff between these systems is expressed in Zooko's triangle[@ZookosTriangle], which claims that naming systems <!--has this term been established?--> can provide at most two of three of three properties: decentralization, human-readability, and security.
+Aaron Swartz proposed a system to embed name assignments in a blockchain much like Bitcoin's[@SwartzSquareZoooko], and Namecoin implements the same idea.
+Arguably, it successfully combines all three properties, "squaring" Zooko's triangle.
 However, it has a major weakness: an adversary with more hashing power than honest parties can arbitrarily take over names.
-Moreover, even when not compromised, it requires a massive amount of computation power, and requires each participant to store the entire history <!--unless they trust a third party-->.
+Moreover, even when not compromised, it requires a massive amount of computation power and requires each participant to store the entire set of data <!--unless they trust a third party-->.
 In this paper, we propose a new system that uses a distributed set of untrusted servers and verifiers, only one of which must be honest, to manage name registrations securely and efficiently.
-We believe it could make public keys usable in a much wider range of applications.
+We believe it could make public keys usable universally.

 <!-- todo: cite certificate transparency somewhere -->